 MGM Springfield opened first, and is about as close to me as Foxwoods is, so I’ve paid a number of visits to the property since it’s opening.
 In today’s article, I’ll share my thoughts about the property.

 When the casino first opened, it was densely packed, mostly with new slot machines and table games.
 Over the past 18 months, a slow and steady overhaul of various sections of the slot floor has been occurring, with changes to reduce the gaming density.

 That’s shorthand for less games on the floor, but in the process they’ve been righting some wrongs.
-They had too few video poker machines in the original incarnation, and at this point they have a large video poker section in one corner of the casino, along with a few other machines elsewhere.
-Unfortunately the video poker is set to Mlife corporate standards, meaning pretty poor pay tables such as 7/5 Jacks or Better (compared to 8/5 or 9/6 at quarters, depending on whether you want comps or not, at Mohegan Sun and Foxwoods).
+They had too few video poker machines in the original incarnation, and at this point they have a larger video poker section in one corner of the casino, along with a few other machines elsewhere.
+Unfortunately the video poker is set to MGM corporate standards, meaning pretty poor pay tables such as 7/5 Jacks or Better at quarter denomination (compared to 8/5 or 9/6, depending on whether you want comps or not, at Mohegan Sun and Foxwoods).